QGEP/docs/_sources/installation-guide/workstation.txt

 * Create a new schema qgep in this database (do not choose an other name, because all scripts works with the schema-name qgep)

-* Go further on as descript in 1.2 Database initialization
+* Go further on as described in 1.2 Database initialization

 * Change the ``pg_service.conf`` - file